minou65/NMEA2000-DS1820/readme.md

 Sequence identifier.
 In most cases you can use just 255 for SID.
 The sequence identifier field is used to tie different PGNs data together to same sampling or calculation time.

 ### Sensor
-Depending on the number of sensors connected, the following settings can be made
+Depending on the number of sensors connected, the following settings can be made for each sensor.

 #### Source
 One of the following temperature sources can be selected